valeriaramire/720-pbft-visualization/my-app/README.md

 ![alt text](<Screenshot 2025-11-23 144906.png>)

 ### Start and Stop button
 Start and stop the populating the tool with inputs.
-Result:
-Result:
+Use Switch
+Solution: Start=Begin stream, Pause=Stop at current state, Stop=Empty grid

 ### Auto changing the number of Replicas
 Add or remove replicas in the visualization.
-Result:
+Use Range Slider
+Solution: Add or remove replicas from the options list (type const).

 ### Include user inputs in the JSON inputs
 Auto add events to JSON stream.
-Result:
+Solution: Add or remove events from the JSON file.
+Modify the JSON file.

 ### Include timestamps during stream
 Show the timestamp of the latest event/state.
-Result:
+Solution: Print timestamp of current event.

 # How to Run
 cd my-app